Summer Day Camp at the JCC

 Contact Daniel “Tuxedo” Smedley or 253-0701 ext.
 107 for more information.

-Email Teen Program Coordinator Justin Greenbaum for more information.
+Email Assistant Youth Programs Director Justin Greenbaum for more information.